 Care for those who are dying

 Palliative care workers provide help and support to people, and their families, who have illnesses that can't be cured.
-Aboriginal palliative care workers from the Council of Aboriginal Elders of SA give advice and support to ensure the person is as comfortable and active for as long as possible.

 The My Aged Care website provides information about planning for end of life, support and financial assistance available and who can help you.